-Salient issue Supplychain pollution (Packaging/transport) Goal: Net zero / Carbon neutral Status : Started reducing Goals in reporting year : In 2022 we will determine scope of project for measuring product footprint.
+Salient issue Supplychain pollution (Packaging/transport) Goal: Net zero / Carbon neutral Status : Continue to reduce Goals in reporting year : Gather information from main tier 2 suppliers on energy type and consumption.

 We have already started reducing and changing to recycled alternatives, reducing waste, changing to clean energy and measuring consumption.
 In 2021 we changed system for waste management and with this managed to reduce waste a lot.
 And in 2022 we have built a new energy efficient system that monitors all technical equipment and enables the best use of energy (KPIs Sustainability 2022).
+Our Operational Center in Estonia reduced with 15,8% on Kwh from 2022 to 2023 on electricity usage and reduced with 27,9% on MWh from 2022 to 2023 on heating.
+See link to our "Key Metrics -Environmental" Report for 2023 available on our website: